 The cherry-picking issue is a common strategy in defenses of the VFI.
-Menon and Stegenga refer to Lysenko's critique of Mendelian genetics and pre-1970s and rocentric primatology.
+Menon and Stegenga refer to Lysenko's critique of Mendelian genetics and pre-1970s androcentric primatology.
 These are unhelpful examples for their argument, though not uncommon ones.
-What makes the Lysenko case problematic is not the influence of values so much as the backing of the authoritarian Stalinist regime and the brutal repression of dissent; indeed, values have played a valuable role in the critique and revision of simplistic Mendelianism (Levins and Lewontin 1985; cf. Graham 2016).
-The primatology case is of course a favorite in the context of feminist science studies, but many feminist philosophers of science have argued that one cannot simply see the move away from androcentrism in primatology as a move from valueladen to value-free, but rather as a replacement of androcentric with (better) feminist/egalitarian values (Harding 1986; Longino 1992).
-The pretense of value-freedom served to mask the harmful patriarchal values rather than to avoid their influence.
+What makes the Lysenko case problematic is not the influence of values so much as the backing of the authoritarian Stalinist regime and the brutal repression of dissent; indeed, values have played a valuable role in the critique and revision of simplistic Mendelianism [Levins and Lewontin, 1985; cf. Graham, 2016].
+The primatology case is of course a favorite in the context of feminist science studies, but many feminist philosophers of science have argued that one cannot simply see the move away from androcentrism in primatology as a move from value-laden to value-free, but rather as a replacement of androcentric with (better) feminist/egalitarian values [Harding, 1986, Longino, 1992].
 It seems clear that the motivating examples they choose do not settle the case.

-When it comes to practical advice for scientists, Menon and Stegenga suggest that scientists should typically adopt value-mitigating strategies, i.e., strategies that will help eliminate bifurcation points, except in cases where moral and practical constraints make adopting those strategies undesirable.
+When it comes to practical advice for scientists (C), Menon and Stegenga suggest that scientists should typically adopt value-mitigating strategies, i.e., strategies that will help eliminate bifurcation points, except in cases where moral and practical constraints make adopting those strategies undesirable.

 (In this way, they hope to accomodate Douglas's argument that value-free science is irresponsible science.)
-While there may be contexts where valuemitigation may be a good idea, in other cases it is crucial that scientists use (non-epistemic) values to weigh inductive risks, as they admit.
-More importantly, there is no way to tell ahead of time which kind of case we are in; so, on Menon's and Stegenga's own view, scientists will have to continue weighing non-epistemic values throughout inquiry in order to determine whether value-mitigation is permissible or superior to explicit value judgment.
-Whether to pursue value-mitigating strategies must be judged in each case according to non-epistemic values, effectively undermining the idea that this approach is value-free (even in their as-if sense).
+While there may be contexts where value-mitigation may be a good idea, in other cases it is crucial that scientists use (non-epistemic) values to weigh inductive risks, as they admit.
+More importantly, there is no way to tell ahead of time which case we are in; so in fact, scientists will have to continue weighing non-epistemic values throughout inquiry in order to determine whether value-mitigation is permissible or superior to explicit value judgment.
+That they miss this point suggests that they are thinking too abstractly about scientific inference (C).
+In any case, whether to pursue VFI must be judged in each case according to non-epistemic values, effectively undermining the idea that this approach is value-free (even in their as-if sense).
 This does not hamper the potential value of their approach as an answer to the value-management question instead of the VFI question, which would be a more productive way to frame their work.

 Their recommendation of value-mitigation is also susceptible to another self-undermining worry, raised by Havstad: because value mitigation is not a typical canon of scientific procedure, and is justified in part on the basis of non-epistemic values, they introduce just that which they are attempting to remove.
 They could argue that many of the strategies for value mitigation that they promote (bias reduction, evidence strengthening, deferral, hedging) are indeed common methodological canons in science.
-There is a danger here of confusing values and biases (neither implies the other, as argued by Douglas and Elliott 2022).
+There is a danger here of confusing values and biases [neither implies the other, as argued by Douglas and Elliott, 2022.
 What's more, these strategies are typically deployed for reasons other than value mitigation.
 Whether in this case to prefer value mitigating strategies will require a complex non-epistemic value judgment concerning the values that value mitigation promotes (such as democratic legitimacy and public trust) as well as the values that pull in the opposite direction (including those they acknowledge, such as action guidance, research ethics, responsible use of resources).
 So the self-undermining concern remains, as far as I can see.